-If you have algae in your pool the way to kill it is by using chlorine shock.
-Bleach is basically a relatively weak chlorine shock solution so it will kill pool algae if a sufficient amount of it is used but it may not be the best idea.
+If you have algae in your pool, the way to kill it is by using chlorine shock.
+Bleach is a relatively weak chlorine shock solution, so it will kill pool algae if a sufficient amount is used, but it may not be the best idea.

 In this article, we will be discussing the pros and cons of using bleach in a pool as an algae treatment, as well as exploring alternative methods for getting rid of algae in your pool.

-Can you use bleach in a pool instead of chlorine?
+Can you put bleach in a pool instead of chlorine?

-Bleach is a chlorine solution so it has that in common with liquid chlorine you can buy in pool stores to shock a pool and get rid of algae.
+Bleach is a chlorine solution, so it has that in common with liquid chlorine, which you can buy in pool stores to shock a pool and get rid of algae.